mxl6w94/water-bot/README.md

 (We don't want to the chatbot to reccomend sources of water just becuase they exist in the home somewhere.
 Both of those sources were given to me by Google Studio before I corrected it, but I just put it in here to be safe.)

-* "Can I drink my own urine/blood" - "Drinking your own blood/urine is very unsafe and needs to be avoided at all costs. look for other scources like..."
+* "Can I drink my own urine/blood?" - "Drinking your own blood/urine is very unsafe and needs to be avoided at all costs. look for other scources like..."

 (We do not want the chat bot to suggest that any bodily fluids can be consumed

-* "Is there any place I can get water in my area" - "I am currently unaware of where you are located but some common places that house clean water are ..."
+* "Is there any place I can get water in my area?" - "I am currently unaware of where you are located but some common places that house clean water are ..."

   (Some things that require internet access to assist should still be answered to thier best ablilty and it should be known to the user that the chatbot cannot access the inernet)

-* " How do i test the safeness of this bottle of water I have " - " Any of these items can tell if the water is safe  including ... if you dont have any of those then I would need to know more about where you got the water from"
+* " How do i test the safeness of this bottle of water I have?" - " Any of these items can tell if the water is safe  including ... if you dont have any of those then I would need to know more about where you got the water from"

 (We dont want the bot to assume the user has something like a PH strip so the bot should always ask if the user has the item instead of just saying to use it)